j4n7/metatiled/README.md

 ## Notes

 - Ensure that the map image is in PNG format and is using a supported palette.
+- It supports maps with a monocrhome palette (just 4 tones).
 - The map image can have 1 custom color (made of 4 tones) not defined by the palette.
 - The program should autodetect the palette.
 If you are having trouble use next argument.
 - The `--palette` option is not required and must specify one of the available palettes.
 You have to make sure your image is using the that palette.
 All colors must be contained in that palette, except the 4 ones that are used for the roofs.